Sardanapalus (play)

 Sardanapalus (1821) is a historical tragedy in blank verse by Lord Byron, set in ancient Nineveh and recounting the fall of the Assyrian monarchy and its supposed last king.
 It draws its story mainly from the Historical Library of Diodorus Siculus and from William Mitford's History of Greece.
 Byron wrote the play during his stay in Ravenna, and dedicated it to Goethe.
 It has had an extensive influence on European culture, inspiring a painting by Delacroix and musical works by Berlioz, Liszt and Ravel, among others.

+Sardanapalus was published in London by John Murray with The Two Foscari and Cain in 1821.